 Looking for a quick way to test your network speed?
-Well, you can always use service like speedtest.
+Well, you can always use a service like speedtest.
 Their results are accurate.

 However, most advanced users prefer Ping command.